 Once we receive your faxed chargeback or retrieval response documentation, it is assigned to the queue of a chargeback analyst.
 They review each fax in the order received and it can sometimes take a day or more, depending on case volume.

 Chargeback funds are processed immediately upon receipt of a chargeback.
 Chargeback documentation is then generated upon disposition of the chargeback, which could follow several days later.
-If you suspect you're not receiving the appropriate forms, you should verify your mailing address or fax number with Merchant Services to ensure we have up-to-date and accurate contact information.
+If you suspect you're not receiving the appropriate forms, you should verify your mailing address or fax number with Client Services to ensure we have up-to-date and accurate contact information.